Henry Tureman Allen: Early military career

-Spanish–American War and Philippine Insurrection
+Spanish-American War and Philippines

-After the Spanish–American War began in April 1898, Allen left from his position in Germany and by June 1898 was placed in command of Troop D of the 2nd Cavalry Regiment.
+After the Spanish–American War began in April 1898, Allen left from his position in Germany and by June 1898 was placed in command of Troop D of the 2d Cavalry.
 He then became a major of volunteers and was ordered off to Cuba.
 He and the volunteers served as scouts and on escort duty during the Santiago Land Campaign.
 They also fought on July 1, 1898, in the Battle of El Caney.
 On July 10, Allen took control of the town and its camp containing over 20,000 refugees.
 Though there was not adequate food nor medicine, a disaster was averted when Santiago de Cuba surrendered only six days later, allowing the refugees to return to their homes.
 Allen then developed a case of malaria or yellow fever and had to go back to the United States to recover.
 His service in the war made him highly regarded by Theodore Roosevelt.
 Roosevelt would later try to make Allen part of a planned division of volunteers during World War I, but the division was never formed.

-Allen was promoted to the rank of captain in the regular army in the autumn of 1898 and went back to Berlin, Germany as an attache.
-Wanting to see battle again in 1899, he transferred to the 43rd volunteer Regiment as a major.
+Allen was promoted to the rank of captain in the regular army in the autumn of 1898 and went back to Berlin, Germany as an attaché.
+Wanting to see battle again in 1899, he transferred to the 43d Volunteer Infantry as a major.
 He was placed in command of the 3rd Battalion on the island of Samar.
 During this period, he managed to successfully recruit members for the Philippine Scouts and fight against insurgents.
 After peace was achieved on Samar, Allen commanded one of the three sections of Leyte.
 He gave fair treatment to the local civilians and even worked on several projects to improve Leyte.
 Allen wanted strict observance of the laws of war and led patrols to enforce them.
 He became known as "Iron Commandante" to the locals due to his strict, but humane style of governing.

 Once Allen felt that the war had ended in his district he volunteered to serve in China to suppress the Boxer Rebellion, but was denied because his service in the Philippines was considered more important.
 For a short while, Allen served as the governor of Leyte between April and June 1901.
 After this, he was chosen to found the Philippine Constabulary because of his success in the recruitment of members for the Philippine Scouts, his ability to speak Spanish, and his record on Leyte.
 The intention of the constabulary was to fill the gap between the American forces and the Filipino police on the Philippine Islands.
 It was made up of both Filipino constables and American officers and helped to the islands stabilized.
 The constabulary aided in the suppression of the rebellion, guarded prisons, provided intelligence, and returned law and order to the islands.
 He stayed in command of the group up until 1907 and rose to the temporary rank of bridgier general with the command of over 10,000 men.